 To begin getting our heads around the CSA system we started a pilot project at founding farmer Nathan’s home, Aranbeag farm, for three members.
-From this we learned much about the logistics of running a CSA as well additional knowledge about how we should orchestrate the growing system on the farm.
+From this we learned much about the logistics of growing, harvesting and distributing food.

 Our ethos and values

 - Support mixed, biodiverse, organic and sustainable agriculture that respects the earth and the people involved.

 - Pioneer an economic model based on mutual benefit and shared risk and ensure that the farmers have a decent livelihood.

 - Encourage practical involvement of the farm community members on all levels.